gggeek/phplot/doc/README.md

 To upgrade PHPlot, follow the same instructions as for installing.
 There may be changes between releases which can alter the appearance of your plots.
-Please check the top section in NEWS.txt for details.
+Please check the top section in doc/NEWS.md for details.

 ## KNOWN ISSUES: